SmartIntentNN: Towards Smart Contract Intent Detection: Introduction

 \section{Introduction}

-A smart contract is defined as a type of computer program and a transaction protocol to automatically execute, control, or document legally relevant events and actions according to the terms of a contract or an agreement\cite{ethereum2022smart}.
-Generally, users interact with smart contracts by sending transactions to invoke functions.
-From the perspective of computer programs, current studies on the security of smart contracts mainly focus on the detection of their vulnerabilities or defects.
-However, as transaction protocols, smart contracts can also be injected with malicious intent by some greedy developers, which may cause potential financial loss.
+A smart contract is a type of computer program and transaction protocol, engineered to execute, control, or document legally binding events and actions automatically according to the stipulations of a contract or agreement~\cite{buterin2014next}.
+Users generally interact with smart contracts by initiating transactions to invoke various functions.
+From a programming standpoint, current research on smart contract security predominantly focuses on identifying vulnerabilities and bugs.
+However, these contracts, while serving as transaction protocols, can be compromised by developers with malicious intent, leading to substantial financial losses.

-Fig.~\ref{intentalriskem} gives several samples of unfriendly intent in a real smart contract.
-We can observe that all functions contain the same modifier: \textbf{\textit{onlyOwner}}, which means that these \textit{functions} are owned by an account.
-For instance, if adding the modifier \textbf{\textit{onlyOwner}} to the function \textit{changeTax}, a development team can, and only they can, arbitrarily change the tax fee for swapping the assets in a smart contract.
-Similar to \textit{changeTax}, \textit{teamUpdateLimits} gives the developer the right to modify various limits for transactions.
-As for the remaining two functions, they express an even worse development intent that allows the owner directly turn on or off the trading function in the smart contract.
-The mainstream approach to detect smart contracts is manual audits, which are costly and require huge human resources.
+Figure \ref{intentalriskem} illustrates several samples of suspicious intent in a real smart contract.
+All functions share a modifier \textbf{\textit{onlyOwner}}, indicating control by a specific account.
+For instance, the \textbf{\textit{onlyOwner}} modifier in the \textit{changeTax} function restricts tax fee changes to the development team, while \textit{teamUpdateLimits} allows modifications to transaction limits.
+Other functions exhibit even more detrimental development intent, permitting the owner to enable or disable the trading function within the smart contract.
+Unfortunately, current research lacks effective methods for detecting developers' intent in smart contracts, and manual detection is both time-consuming and costly.

-To optimize the aforementioned detection process, we present an automated and deep learning-based smart contract intent detection tool: \textsc{SmartIntentNN}.
-It is composed of a universal sentence encoder\cite{cer2018universal} to generate the contextual representations (embeddings)\cite{mikolov2013distributed} of smart contracts, a K-means clustering model\cite{macqueen1967classification,krishna1999genetic} to highlight the intent-related representations, and a bidirectional LSTM-based (long-short term memory)\cite{hochreiter1997long, sutskever2014sequence} multi-label classification network to predict the intent in smart contracts.
+To address the gap in detecting intent in smart contracts, we propose \textsc{SmartIntentNN}, an automated deep learning-based tool designed for smart contract intent detection.
+It integrates a Universal Sentence Encoder (USE)~\cite{cer2018universal} to generate contextual embeddings~\cite{mikolov2013distributed} of smart contracts, a K-means clustering model~\cite{krishna1999genetic} to identify and highlight intent-related features, and a bidirectional long short-term memory (BiLSTM)~\cite{hochreiter1997long, sutskever2014sequence} multi-label classification network to predict intents in smart contracts.
+Trained on 10,000 smart contracts and evaluated on another 10,000 distinct contracts, this tool surpasses all baselines, achieving an \textit{F1-score} of 0.8633.